-- a.
-Consumers expect an increase in gasoline prices next week (e.g. due to Derby Week) - b.
-Significant decrease in the cost of crude oil - c.
-Increases in the productivity of Louisville gas stations - d.
-Local government regulations lead to the exit of gas stations from the Louisville market - e.
-Significant decreases in the cost of alternative rideshare services like Uber and Lyft.
+a.
+Consumers expect an increase in gasoline prices next week (e.g. due to an upcoming holiday)

+b.
+Significant decrease in the amount gas stations pay when purchasing gasoline from refineries c.
+Increases in the productivity of Louisville gas stations d.
+Local government regulations lead to the exit of gas stations from the Louisville market e.
+Significant improvements in the availability of public transportation and cost of using public transportation within the Louisville area.

-Effect: $\Delta P^$ and $\Delta Q^$ in the Louisville gas market
+Effect: ΔP^ and ΔQ^ in the Louisville gas market

-- A. Increase in equilibrium price and increase in equilibrium quantity - B. Decrease in equilibrium price and decrease in equilibrium quantity - C. Increase in equilibrium price and decrease in equilibrium quantity - D. Decrease in equilibrium price and increase in equilibrium quantity note: express the CPI value exactly as it's stated in the table (do not round it).
+A. Increase in equilibrium price and increase in equilibrium quantity

+- B. Decrease in equilibrium price and decrease in equilibrium quantity - C. Increase in equilibrium price and decrease in equilibrium quantity - D. Decrease in equilibrium price and increase in equilibrium quantity

-4. To answer this question, you must access a file that was created by the Bureau of Labor Statistics (BLS) that reports CPI data for June 2017.
-The file is in the Homework #2 material folder in Course Documents at Blackboard.
+4. To answer this question, you must access the cpi.pdf file created by the Bureau of Labor Statistics (BLS).
+This file is located in the Homework #2 material folder in Course Documents at Blackboard.
 When you access the file, find "Table 1.
-Consumer Price Index for All Urban Consumers" on page 4 of the document (page 5 in Adobe Acrobat).
+Consumer Price Index for All Urban Consumers: U.S. city average, by expenditure category, December 2017" on page 10.
+This table reports CPI data for December 2017 across many different expenditure categories.

 In the first column of Table 1, you'll see an entry that says "Expenditure Category" and then "All Items".
-If you consider the row for All Items and move right you'll see the (unadjusted index) CPI for All Items in June, 2017.
-The value of that June 2017 CPI is \\\\\\
+If you consider the row for All Items and move through the columns on the right you'll see the (unadjusted index) CPI for All Items in December, 2017.

+The value of that December 2017 CPI is